Jack Livesey (impostor): Career

 Jack Livesey served as a chef in the Army Catering Corps from December 1971 until April 1974, when he was discharged following an apparent suicide attempt in which he threw himself from a window.
 He began to lie about his military service while in the psychiatric hospital at Netley Hospital, where he was found to have a hysterical personality disorder.

 Livesey was featured as a military historian in the documentary Death and Destruction in the Falaise Gap and on the History Channel series Battlefield Detectives.
 He worked as a historical adviser on the 2005 BBC documentary series D-Day to Berlin and the 2006 movie Flyboys.
-He claimed to have also advised production crews, uncredited, on the miniseries Band of Brothers and the movie Saving Private Ryan.
+He claimed to have also advised production crews on the miniseries Band of Brothers and the movie Saving Private Ryan.

-Livesey authored books of military non-fiction, three which were co-written by George Forty, an author and a former curator of the Tank Museum.

 Livesey worked at the Imperial War Museum Duxford for seven years, first as a volunteer and later as a collections assistant, until he resigned in 2006.
-He was a guest of honour at the museum's 25th anniversary commemorations of the Falklands War, where he was interviewed by BBC Look East.
+He defended the sinking of the ARA General Belgrano during an exhibition at the museum marking the 20th anniversary of the Falklands War, and he was a guest of honour at the museum's 25th anniversary commemorations of the Falklands War, where he was interviewed by BBC Look East.